lillallol/temp/README.md

 any statically typed superset of JavaScript can be used without loss of generalization.

-Unfortunately the very design of TypeScript, promotes the violation of this good practice.
-For example you can mix intend with implementation like this:
+Unfortunately the very design of TypeScript, promotes the mix if intend with implementation, e.g.:

 * `./add.ts`